kristian-lange-tw/JATOS_docs_v3/pages/Worker-Types.md

 ### <span class="glyphicon glyphicon-leaf glyphicon-personal-single"></span> Personal Single Worker

 With a Personal Single link **a study can be run only once** ([*But see Preview Links](#preview-links)).
-You can see them as _personalized links with single access_.
+You can think of them as _personalized links with single access_.
 Each Personal Single link corresponds a Personal Single worker.

 Usually you would send a Personal Single link to workers that you contact individually.
 Each link can be personalized with a **Comment** you provide while creating it (e.g. by providing a pseudonym).

 Personal Single links are useful in small studies, where it's feasible to contact each worker individually, or (e.g.) you want to be able to pair up several results (either from the same or different studies) in a longitudinal design.
-You can add Personal Single workers in bulk by changing the **Amount** value.
+You can create Personal Single links in bulk by changing the **Amount** value.

 ![GUI Screenshot](images/create_personal_single_run.png)
 ![GUI Screenshot](images/view_personal_single_run.png)